 It helps the creation of personalized services like creating a perfect match between the guests and hosts for a brilliant customer experience.

-For example, AirBnB’s price tip feature is a continuously updated guide telling hosts how likely it is they’ll get a booking at the price they’ve chosen.
+For example, Airbnb’s price tip feature is a continuously updated guide telling hosts how likely it is they’ll get a booking at the price they’ve chosen.
 Hosts can look at the calendar and see when they’re likely to be sold out at the current price and when they aren’t.
 They also offer recommendations based on data that can boost occupancy and guest lower turnover for hosts.
 Because reservations of a week or longer made up 46% of nights booked in 2022, Airbnb recommends offering discounts on longer stays.

 These mini stories bring a human dimension to Airbnb’s offer, enabling individuals around the world to literally tell their story.

 While these real-life stories may not have the same brand building impact as features like price tip, they’re far closer to what most people would consider a story, and really help create an emotional connection between brand and audience.

 Spotify continues to go from strength to strength.
 As we covered in our entertainment report, Spotify reported a 40% year-on-year growth in ad revenue in Q4 2021, which now accounts for 15% of its total revenue, while usage of the streaming service has doubled since 2017.